Sania Mirza: 2004–2005: Success in WTA Tour and Grand Slam tournaments

 At her hometown event, the Hyderabad Open, Mirza was a wildcard entrant.
 She put up a good fight against the fourth seed and eventual champion, Nicole Pratt, in round one, but lost in three sets.
 She won her first WTA doubles title at the same event, partnering Liezel Huber.
 She then received a wildcard to compete at Casablanca, Morocco, but suffered a first-round defeat by eventual champion Émilie Loit.

 On the ITF Circuit, Mirza ended runner-up at the Palm Beach Gardens Challenger where she fell to Sesil Karatantcheva.
 Mirza won six ITF singles titles in 2004.
 Going into the 2005 Australian Open, she defeated Cindy Watson and Petra Mandula in the first and second rounds, respectively, to reach the third round where she was beaten in straight sets by eventual champion Serena Williams.
 In February, Mirza became the first-ever Indian woman to win a WTA Tour title, by winning her hometown event, the Hyderabad Open, defeating ninth-seeded Alona Bondarenko in the final.
-At Dubai, she upset in round two 4th seed and reigning US Open champion Svetlana Kuznetsova to reach the biggest quarterfinal of her career.
+At Dubai, she upset in round two fourth seed and reigning US Open champion, Svetlana Kuznetsova, to reach the biggest quarterfinal of her career.
 In the second round of the Wimbledon Championships, she lost to Kuznetsova in a tight three-setter.

 In August, she reached the third round at the Stanford Classic, falling to Morigami.
 Mirza reached her second WTA final at the Forest Hills Tennis Classic, falling to Lucie Šafářová.
 Mirza became the first Indian woman to reach the fourth round of a Grand Slam tournament at the US Open, defeating Mashona Washington, Maria Elena Camerin and Marion Bartoli, before losing to top seed Maria Sharapova, in the round of 16.
-At the Japan Women's Open, Mirza reached semifinals with wins over Vilmarie Castellvi, Aiko Nakamura and Vera Zvonareva, before being overpowered by Tatiana Golovin.
+At the Japan Open, Mirza reached semifinals with wins over Vilmarie Castellvi, Aiko Nakamura and Vera Zvonareva, before being overpowered by Tatiana Golovin.
 Thanks to a successful 2005 season, Mirza was named the WTA Newcomer of the Year.